Ansh2099/Job-Application/README.md

 Core Features:
 1. Company Management
 - CRUD operations for companies
-- Company profiles with name and description
+- Company profiles with username and description
 - One-to-many relationships with jobs and reviews

 2. Job Postings